Homewise is changing the way Canadians shop for and choose their mortgages by making the application process more approachable.

 Essentially, if you‘re looking for more favourable car loan conditions when applying, it’s best to enter the application process with a credit score in the moderate to good range (anywhere above 600).

 No matter where you apply, keep in mind that a car loan is a significant responsibility.
 While most lenders can simply adjust your plan with prior discussion, there will not be much leeway if you have the tendency to default on your payments.

 Defaulting on multiple payments won’t just harm your finances and credit, it could even result in your vehicle being repossessed.
 So, it’s once again important to prepare yourself financially.
-This way, you’ll have a better chance at securing a favorable loan with a low rate and affording all the associated costs.
+This way, you’ll have a better chance of securing a favourable loan at a low rate and affording all the associated costs.

 Car loans, like all credit products, may include a few costs that range beyond your initial payments and interest rate, which is why it’s good to get a proper price quote from your lender before you apply.
 When selecting a lender, you can also request all these costs in writing and factor them into your budget.

 For example, although a dealership warranty can be a smart thing to purchase, some packages will largely increase the overall price of your vehicle.

 Other costs that may be hidden or you may not consider include, but aren’t limited to:

 - Licensing & registration fees